vorpex/qvantum/README.md

 ### 5.2 Deleting a qubit from register

-it is possible that using the delete method of an object of the Register class the result is not what was expected.
-It’s because in quantum mechanics there are states which are cannot be described by the product of two different quantum states.
-This states are called quantum entanglement.
+It is possible when using the delete method of an object of the Register class the result is not what was expected.
+It’s because in quantum mechanics there are states which are not possible to be described by the product of two different quantum states.
+These states are called quantum entanglement.
 Please be careful during using this method.
-Developing alternative ways to come over this problem is in progress.
+Developing alternative ways to come over this problem are in progress.

 ### 5.3 Ѱ sign in python2

 Using python2, the state symbol Ѱ may not be displayed correctly.
-Unfortunatley this problem can not be solved on just the code level, the display also depends on the current local system parameters.
-Try to modify that if you encounter this problem.
+Unfortunately this problem cannot be solved on just the code level, the display also depends on the current local system parameters.
+Try to modify that if you face this problem.